-Although the 2020 Olympic Games have been postponed, we’ve assembled a list of titles featuring the history and impact of the Games to help you get into the Olympic spirit.
+It’s 2021 and after a long wait, the Olympic Games are returning this summer!
+We’ve assembled a list of titles featuring the history and impact of the Games to help you get into the Olympic spirit.
 From politics to social norms, the Olympic Games have permeated culture on both international and domestic levels.
 For more, check out the Journal of Olympic Studies, our newest publication on the Olympic and Paralympic Movements.

 by Stephen R. Wenn and Robert K. Barney